Make a scene

 You can move any pane in the ArcGIS Pro interface by clicking and dragging the top of the pane.

-- In the Locate pane, click the search bar and type Chimborazo.
-In the menu that opens below the search bar, choose Chimborazo, ECU.
+- In the Locate pane, click the search bar and type Mount Chimborazo.
+In the menu that opens below the search bar, choose Mount Chimborazo, ECU.

-The clouds are at a height of 18,000 meters, so you'll zoom in closer than that to see the mountain.
+The clouds are at a height of 18,000 meters, so you'll need to zoom in closer than that to see the mountain.

 Depending on the way your scene was tilted before you changed the zoom elevation, you may not be looking directly at Mount Chimborazo when you zoom below the clouds.
 If necessary, tilt and pan the scene until you locate the mountain (it's the solitary, snowcapped mountain in the middle of otherwise low-lying terrain).
 If you have difficulty finding the mountain, consult the following image.